 The Cornell Vegetable Program is Your Trusted Source for Research-Based Knowledge

-7:00 PM - 9:00 PM
+5:15 PM - 8:00 PM

-Late Blight Confirmed in WNY CountiesLate blight has now been confirmed in commercial potato and/or tomato fields in the following counties: Genesee, Livingston, Monroe, Steuben, Wayne, Wyoming, Yates, Tioga, Oneida, and Ulster.
+Late Blight Confirmed in WNY CountiesLate blight has now been confirmed in commercial potato and/or tomato fields in the following counties: Ontario, Orleans, Erie, Niagara, Genesee, Livingston, Monroe, Steuben, Wayne, Wyoming, Yates, Tioga, Oneida, and Ulster.
 The LB strain was determined to be US-23 in these counties, sensitive to Ridomil (mefenoxam fungicides).
 All tomatoes and potatoes in Western NY and the Finger Lakes Region are at high risk of infection!

-Continuing frequent rainfall has been extremely favorable for the development of late blight (LB).
 LB forecast programs have been indicating extremely high risk of disease development week after week.
 Scout fields, especially low spots, protected areas, etc. twice a week.
 Growers and gardeners should destroy all potato culls and volunteers now.
 All tomato and potato growers should be applying fungicides on a regular basis, at no longer than 7 day intervals.
 At some locations less than a 5 day spray interval may be needed to protect potatoes and tomatoes (Alternate fungicides; follow label directions!) according to the LB Decision Support System (DSS) forecast.
 Organic growers should also be applying a fungicide regularly.
 There are copper formulations approved for organic production.
 Fungicides differ in how long they will provide protection from infection.